outdreamer/build-a-cure-1/docs/specific/math_terms.md

 			- abelian group: commutative group where applying the group operation to two group elements doesnt depend on order of operation
 			- related concepts:
 				- symmetry
-			- a symmetry group: the set of operations that leave an object unchanged
+			- a symmetry group: the set of operations that leave an object unchanged (operations that can be captured in a system/interface)

 			- a lie group:
 				- a continuous group described by several real parameters that is a differentiable manifold, with smooth group operations